python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

+# DISCORD.PY RESUMATION CHANGES

 ---
-title: Slash Commands with discord.py!
-description: A simple guide to creating slash commands within discord.py!
----
-# DISCORD.PY RESUMPTION CHANGES

----

-Upon resumption of the most popular discord API wrapper library for python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with addition of features to the library.
-Some additions to the library include:
+Upon resumation of the most popular discord API wrapper library for python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with addition of features to the library.
+Some additions to the library are -> Buttons support, Select Menus Support, Forms (AKA Modals), Slash Commands (AKA Application Commands) and a bunch of more handy features!

-- Buttons support
-- Select Menus support
-- Forms (AKA Modals)
-- Slash commands (AKA Application Commands)
-...and a bunch more handy features!

 All the changes can be found [here](https://discordpy.readthedocs.io/en/latest/migrating.html).
-Original discord.py gist regarding resumption can be found [here](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).
+Original discord.py gist regarding resumation can be found [here](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).

 # Why this gist?